Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 1. Block author places a candidate on-chain as backed, immediately occupying its scheduled core
 1. Candidate backers distribute erasure coded PoV chunks
 1. Validators distribute statements as to which candidates they have chunks for
-1. Availability threshold 2/3 (vs 1/3 needed to reconstruct POV)
+1. Availability threshold is met (2/3 vs the 1/3 needed to reconstruct POV)
-1. Core freed when bitfields indicate availability
+1. Candidate marked as included on chain and core freed
 1. Approvers or parachain nodes retrieve PoV chunks as needed

 </pba-flex>